hatfieldlibrary/DotNetCasClient/README.md

 The modified CasAuthenticationModule.cs uses a wrapper method introduced with ASP.NET Framework 4.
 This code will not work with prior releases of ASP.NET Framework, but could be modified to work with not too much effort.

-The compiled DotNetCasClient.dll can be found in DotNetCas/bin/Release.
+The compiled DotNetCasClient.dll can be found in <a href="https://github.com/mspalti/DotNetCasClient/tree/master/DotNetCasClient/bin/Release">DotNetCas/bin/Release</a>.
 There are several ways to deploy, but in the case of Illiad, the easiest way is to copy the DoNetCasClient.dll to the Illiad /Bin directory.

 To use the JASIG client and .NET Forms Authentication with a native application, add the following to the web.server element of your web.config.
 See <a href="https://github.com/mspalti/DotNetCasClient/blob/master/Configuration/web.config">sample web.conf file</a> for more details.
 It's probably best to work from this sample file, especially you are using the CAS client with Illiad.